ExCL-Docs/excl-user-docs/opslogs.md

 - quad02 allocated for deployment research; not available for computation

+# November 10, 2020

+Thunderx (Cavium ThunderX2 ARM system) restored to service.
+Configuration continuing due to problems encountered with Centos 8 and ARM combination (particularly with respect to available software).

 # October 5, 2020
 - radeon.ftpn.ornl.gov updated to Ubuntu 20.04 LTS.
    -  important note: users must be in the "render" group or